Aljunied Group Representation Constituency: Members of Parliament

+Leon Perera resigned as Member of Parliament in 2023 due to an affair with party member Nicole Seah.

 Electoral results

 Note: The Elections Department does not include rejected votes when calculating the vote shares of candidates.
 Hence, all candidates' vote shares will total to 100% at any given election (may not appear so in multi-way contests due to rounding).